Hurricane Irma Debris Removal Update

 - Garbage, recycling, and yard waste collections have resumed.

-- Regular bulk trash collection services will resume on November 1st.
+- Regular bulk trash collection services resumed on November 1st.

 Consistent with the Federal Emergency Management Agency’s (FEMA) regulations, up to three passes will be made through neighborhood streets ensuring that all eligible storm debris is removed.